Find Tongass news stories mentioning Audubon Alaska on the Audubon Alaska in the News page.

 In June 2014, Audubon Alaska, working closely with wolf biologist Dave Person, submitted comments to the Forest Service that maps current and future impacts of 60 years of logging on Prince of Wales.
 Our results strongly suggest that the Forest Service got it wrong, that wolves are at very high risk on Prince of Wales.

 What's at risk in the Tongass from the unnecessary Sealaska legislation?
-Read the new Audubon report "The Costs of Senate BIll 340"
+Read the Audubon report "The Costs of Senate BIll 340"

 See this on-the-ground report from biologist Richard Carstensen, Sealaska Lands Bill S. 340: Global Treasures in the Karst-and-Cedar Shell Game.